 Now, I’m not in the same class as those previously mentioned.
 In fact, I revere each of these gentlemen’s special contributions to American history and to American know-how, respectively.
 However, I share the same exact ladder that each of these men once climbed to attain his greatness.
 In fact, it’s the same exact ladder that every successful American has had available to them to rise above many of life’s struggles.

-We may all not need or be endowed with enough gifts to climb that same ladder as high as Thomas Jefferson or Bill Gates once did, but their ladder has many rungs for success-seekers to climb to whatever height they my aspire to and to the level their talents and fates lead them to.
-Their ultimate level of success is generally – at least – a few rungs higher than the one from which they once began their climb.Of course it is important that their smarts, effort, faith and luck all line up like the stars.
-For me, David Lichtenstein, the general direction of my climb has usually been up (setbacks here and there as to be expected) and I am very thankful for that.
+We may not need to be endowed with enough gifts to climb that same ladder as high as Thomas Jefferson or Bill Gates once did.
+However, that ladder has many rungs for success-seekers to climb,regardless of what height they may aspire to reach and to the level their talents and fates lead them to.
+Their ultimate level of success was– at least – a few rungs higher than the one from which they once began their climb.Of course it is important that their smarts, effort, faith and luck all line up like the starts.
+For me, David Lichtenstein, the general direction of my climb has been upwards (setbacks here and there as to be expected) and I am very thankful for that.